Jenny Rideout

 Freq Flags

 “Freq Flags” (or frequency flags) are inspired by burgees, small flags flown on sea faring vessels to indicate home port.
-Also inspired by ancient abstract tantric art, they are meant to be deeply grounding yet brightly expansive at the same time.
+Also inspired by ancient sacred art, they are meant to be deeply grounding yet brightly expansive at the same time.
 They are about holding one’s home frequency even while in the midst of wild exploration.

 Bonnets for Space Exploration